yonghun16/vimrc-boilerplate/README.md

 - Delete the .git folder from nvim folder.

 ### Update
-- RUN :Lazy  and sync command
+- Run :Lazy then sync command

 ### Config
 ```shell